kirillov22/kirill-blog/content/posts/practical-tdd-using-ktor.md

 It is not necessary to code along to get benefit from this article, but if you wish to do so follow these steps to get started:

 - Before getting started if you want to code along instead of just reading you can [clone the repo from GitHub](https://github.com/kirillov22/ktor-tdd)
 - Read the readme in the project on how to get started if you want to code along.
-It is best if you start from [here](https://github.com/kirillov22/ktor-tdd/tree/7c7a04197e2a0f655de104e5b9bb862e417cfcb7)
+It is best if you start from [here](https://github.com/kirillov22/ktor-tdd/tree/code-along)

-You can switch to that commit which has the starting code with the following command:
+You can switch to that that branch the following command:

-`git checkout 7c7a04197e2a0f655de104e5b9bb862e417cfcb7`
+`git checkout code-along`

 ## Project Brief